 In Kirkland, the industrial park is located on both sides of the highway, while the rest of the area is strictly residential.
 Kirkland is a young and dynamic town, naturally divided into four sectors along Highway 40.

-Nowadays, it is mostly maintenance and redevelopment in Kirkland mostly because its close to 400 industrial, commercial and institutional establishments have created a shortage of available space for new constructions.
+Nowadays in Kirkland, it is a lot about maintenance and redevelopment mostly because its close to 400 industrial, commercial and institutional establishments have created a shortage of available space for new constructions.

 Discovering the many aspects that characterize Montreal and Montrealers